CodecoolGlobal/tech-interview-workbook-zoltanMaroti/docs/module_oop.md

 ![alt text](http://net-informations.com/java/basics/img/access-modifier.png "access modifiers")

 #### Can an “enum” contain methods in Java?
 Explain.
+It can contain constructors.
+If you create for example a ColorType.SPADES enum, it calls its constructor, and gives values to its fields (suitNumber -> 3, suitName -> “spades”).
+This constructor must be private or default (package-private).
+Enum can contain getters either.
+With them you can reach the values of the fields.
+It is possible to create setters as well if the fields are not final.
+It may not be a good idea, considering enums should be constants.
+You can also create methods that make calculations based on the field values of the enum constant.

 #### When would you use a private/protected/public attribute?
 What is the difference?
+- **private** scope when you want your property/method to be visible in its own class only.
+- **protected** scope when you want to make your property/method visible in all classes that extend current class including the parent class.
+- **public** scope to make that property/method available from anywhere, other classes and instances of the object.

 #### How do you prevent developers from subclassing a class?
 Officially, the Java language provides the keyword 'final' that is supposed to fulfill this task.
 You can also use private constructors.